PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Experiments

 \subsubsection{Varying the scale of $\mathcal{D}_U$}

-The HAR dataset and the MNIST dataset are chosen for discussion here.
-Figure \ref{fig4} shows the accuracy of the model on $\mathcal{D}_U$ with the number of iterations when different scales of $\mathcal{D}_U$ are taken.
-The results of the other two datasets are shown in \cite{anony2023code}.
-They converge in different numbers of iterations, but the conclusions they reach are consistent.
+We evaluate convergence behavior on the HAR and MNIST datasets, with results shown in Figure~\ref{fig4}.
+Other datasets' in \cite{anony2023code}.
+Despite varying iteration counts, all settings yield consistent conclusions.
 We can observe that PRUNE converges quickly no matter how the scale of $\mathcal{D}_U$ varies.
 This proves the superiority of our algorithm on multipoint withdrawal.
 However, as the size of $\mathcal{D}_U$ increases, there is a tendency for PRUNE to converge faster.
 This trend is most obvious on the HAR dataset.
 When $|\mathcal{D}_U|=500$, the average accuracy of the model on $\mathcal{D}_U$ after 3 iterations is 3.1\%.
 It is $1/3$ of the accuracy of the model when $|\mathcal{D}_U|=100$.
-As discussed earlier, our algorithm has more difficulty converging on datasets with fewer categories (the conclusion can also be obtained by comparing the decreasing trend in Figure \ref{sub2.1} and \ref{sub2.2}).
-Increasing the size of $\mathcal{D}_U$ alleviates this problem to some extent.
-A larger $\mathcal{D}_U$ scale implies a broader range of data points to be erased, enhancing the representativeness of our clustering selection before each iteration.